Heartburn is a symptom often caused by a condition called acid reflux. It is typified by a painful, or burning feeling in the chest.

 Is it right for me?

-Find out if one of our heartburn items is right for you by taking our simple health assessment.
+To order your repeat medication from our online pharmacy, complete our simple health assessment.
 It only takes a couple of minutes on average, and each case is reviewed by a practising doctor.
 Once your treatment is confirmed as safe for you, a prescription will be issued and sent to our pharmacy, where your order will be dispensed and shipped direct to your home.

 - Genuine Medication